muntasir-i01/mysite-django-restApi-mysite/README.md

+What Are Restful APIs ?

+A RESTful API acts as a translator between two machines communicating over a Web service.
+If your familiar with the concept of API This is just like an API but it’s working on a RESTful Web service and the API is used by two applications trying to communicate with each other over a network or Internet.
-Restful API - acts as a translator between two machines communication over a web service.
-Server can receive data from applicatoins.
-This application can be web apps, can be native desktop application or can be android applications or can be ios applications.
-Restful API can return json file which can be interpreted by a large variety of devices.
+.
+Web developers program REST API that server can receive data from applications.
+These applications can be web-apps, Android/iOS apps, etc. RESTful APIs return JSON files which can be interpreted by a variety of devices.

-Django rest framework also called DRF so which is a framework built upon django framework and it's used for developing restful API there are some reasons that you might use rest framework. so it has a web browsable API and it is a huge usability went for their developers-it has authentication policies, also it has a serializations that support both ORM and Non-ORM data source and also it has an extensive documentation and it has a good documentation and it has a great community support.
+What is Django REST Framework?

+DRF is a framework built upon the Django Framework.
+And it is used for developing restful apis .
+Some reasons you might want to use REST framework:
+• The Web browsable API is a huge usability win for your developers.
+• Authentication policies
+• Serialization that supports both ORM and non-ORM data sources.
+• Extensive documentation, and great community support.